Which Of The Following Is True About Dna

 Statement 2: DNA replication is a semi-conservative process.

 Truth Value: True.
 DNA replication is indeed a semi-conservative process.
-This means that each new DNA molecule consists of one original strand (from the parent molecule) and one newly synthesized strand.
+Basically, each new DNA molecule consists of one original strand (from the parent molecule) and one newly synthesized strand.
 This mechanism ensures the accurate transmission of genetic information from one generation to the next.
 The process involves several key enzymes, including DNA polymerase, which adds nucleotides to the growing strand, and DNA helicase, which unwinds the double helix.
 The semi-conservative nature of replication was elegantly demonstrated by the Meselson-Stahl experiment.

 Statement 3: DNA is responsible for all inherited traits.